-- (1) Check wiring

-- (2) Make sure both blower doors are installed check wiring

-- (3) Set transformers in phase

-- (4) Replace furnace control
+- (1) Check Wiring or ensure both blower doors are installed - (2) Set transformers in phase - (3) Twinning only works when both units use the same IFC part number - (4)Replace furnace control

 MAIN LIMIT OPEN

 STATUS: This is a critical fault.
 The furnace will not operate in gas heat modes but all other modes (e.g. cooling) should function.